Formula One drivers from Argentina: Notable former drivers

 José Froilán González was another successful 1950s Grand Prix driver from Argentina.
 Known as El Cabezon (Fat Head) and The Pampas Bull, González was built more like a wrestler than a modern racing driver.
 He was runner-up to compatriot Fangio in the 1954 season and is celebrated by Ferrari as their first Formula One championship race winner.
 He might have achieved other successes but González never contested a full season in any of the nine years he competed and his victory for Ferrari was his second and last win.
 The Autosport vote placed González as the 27th best driver of all time, stating that he would have been likely to have won more races if he had accepted the offer of a race seat at Vanwall.

 Carlos Reutemann is the most recent Argentine race winner to ascend the top of the podium at the 1981 Belgian Grand Prix.
 That victory in Belgium was the last in a career that included 12 race wins.
 He achieved four first-place finishes for Ferrari in 1978 and ultimately finished third in the championship.
 1981 was his last complete season and Reutemann, driving for Williams, finished as runner-up in the Drivers' Championship.
 The following year started with a second place at the South African Grand Prix but he would only last one more race before leaving Williams and quitting the sport amidst speculation of dissension between him and the team.
 Team mate Keke Rosberg went on to win the championship.
 In the Autosport vote Reutemann was placed 34th in the list of greatest ever F1 drivers.
 He is one of only a small number of racers who qualified in pole position at their debut race, and also has the most third-place finishes of any driver.
 Reutemann went on to have a career in politics, governing Argentina's Santa Fe province.

 Other former drivers

-There are currently no drivers from Argentina racing in Formula One.
-Gastón Mazzacane was the most recent driver, having competed in the 2000 season with Minardi and the first four races of 2001 with Prost.
-After three retirements he was dropped by the Prost team and replaced by fellow South American Luciano Burti.
+Gastón Mazzacane competed in the 2000 season with Minardi and the first four races of 2001 with Prost.
+After three retirements he was dropped by the Prost team and replaced by Brazilian Luciano Burti.

 As well as those detailed above, the following drivers started at least ten races: